MWASoftware/ibx4lazarus/examples/fbsql/readme.txt

 Saving the username and/or password as environment variables avoids having to enter them on the command line and is a more secure means of provding the password.

+fbsql uses IBX in console mode.
+Before opening this project you should tell the Lazarus IDE about the ibexpressconsolemode package.
+All you need to do in the IDE is to select "Packages->Open Package File" and open ibexpressconsolemode.lpk which you can find in the ibx root directory.
+You should then close it again immediately afterwards.
+There is no need to install or compile it.
+Opening the package is sufficient for Lazarus to remember it.

 To use, compile the program in the Lazarus IDE and run it from the command line.
 The above gives the command line parameters.
 For example: